simboden/BVtkNodes/docs/BVTKNodes.rst

 - **Error** (red) - Setting a value from node to VTK Object, or running of a VTK command, has failed.
 Execution has been stopped.

-Using these statuses, it is possible to build different VTK level updating systems, without binding node editing operations with updates (see Update Mode in :ref:`inspect` Panel).
+Using these statuses, it was possible to build different VTK level updating systems, without binding node editing operations with updates (see Update Mode in :ref:`inspect` Panel).